 Lovely Damüls and Faschina are proud of the deeply rooted cultural traditions still maintained until today.
 Both villages also feature countless modern highlights in perfect tune with the typical village life.
 Brass band concerts, music highlights, culture events, Bregenz Lakeside Festival or Schubertiade in Schwarzenberg are only a few of the manifold events.

-The church of St. Nicholas is a well-known gem of the mountain village Damüls.
-The striking and prominent placement of the church contributed significantly to the harmonious townscape of Damüls.
+The church of St. Nikolaus is a well-known gem of the mountain village of Damüls.
+Visible from afar, the prominent location of the church contributed significantly to the harmonious townscape of Damüls and is a must visit during a stay in Damüls.

 The mountain villages of Damuels and Fontanella-Faschina were settled by the Walser people coming from the Swiss Canton of Valais about 700 years ago.
 Over the centuries numerous traditions have been preserved and maintained by the locals while other customs disappeared.